 The Flex Cordless Rotary Polisher is not perfect by any means.
 But if you like the convenience of working without wires, you better be prepared to pay a hefty sum.

-Von Haus Car Polisher Kit
+4) Von Haus Rotary Car Polisher Kit

 When it comes to value for money, it’s hard to beat the Von Haus Car Polisher Kit.
 Since it’s a complete kit, the price includes everything you need to polish your vehicle to perfection right out of the box!
 It comes with a bevy of sponges, polishing pads, and even some sanding paper for the home.